ConnorOtter/CSC211/README.md

 # CSC211
 Work done for CSC211 at URI
-This exists purely for my convinience
+This exists purely for my own orginization